 The U.S. dropped more than two million tons of bombs on Laos during the Vietnam War.
-Handicap International’s Laotian demining teams have been clearing deadly unexploded ordnance (UXO) since 2006.
-Handicap International Deminer Lumngen explains what her job involves and what motivates her to do this challenging work.
+Humanity & Inclusion’s Laotian demining teams have been clearing deadly unexploded ordnance (UXO) since 2006.
+Deminer Lumngen explains what her job involves and what motivates her to do this challenging work.

 “I am a deminer because I want to make people in Laos safe.